BA-atomic/good-first-issue-solutions/.github/pull_request_template.md

 #

-#### How to run project
+#### Screenshot

 > [!IMPORTANT]
-> Did something change in this PR about how to run the project locally?
-If so, remove this alert notice (along with the tip) and follow the direction below.

-> [!TIP]
-> If this PR did not change how the project is run locally, you can just remove this how to run project section totally.

-Replace this dummy text with new information on how to run the project (preferably using a list e.g. unordered list or ordered list).
+> Remove this alert notice and drag and drop your screenshot here.
+If the issue ticket did not state that you should add a screenshot, you can remove this entire **Screenshot** section.

 #